chullhwan-song/OLD-Deep-Image-Retrieval/README.md

 ## My Experiements
 * These results show the best performance among the models generated during training.
+* In case of npair loss, normalization is not performed in the last layer.
+The reason was not learned.

 ##### update : 2019-12-16